 - How to record and report an accident (e.g. online system, accident book, form etc.)

 - Safe operating instructions for a piece of equipment

 - Personal Emergency Evacuation Plan (PEEP) Evacuation procedure and route (e.g. in case of fire)

 - Positive Behaviour Management Plan (e.g. what to do if an individual displays behaviour that challenges)

-It is important that you adhere to your organisation’s policies and procedures because if you don’t, you could be putting the safety of yourself and others at risk, which could lead to harm being caused, disciplinary action or even litigation being taken against you.
+It is important that you adhere to your organisation’s policies and procedures because if you don’t, you could be putting the safety of yourself and others at risk.
+This could lead to harm being caused to yourself or others, disciplinary action or even litigation being taken against you.